tahaarshad/CCNA-Prep/Network-Virtualization.md

 - Other components - Other components include Interface to the Routing System (I2RS), Transparent Interconnection of Lots of Links (TRILL), Cisco FabricPath (FP), and IEEE 802.1aq Shortest Path Bridging (SPB).

-***Note*** a traditional router or switch architecture, the control plane and data plane functions occur in the same device.
-Routing decisions and packet forwarding are the responsibility of the device operating system.
-In SDN, management of the control plane is moved to a centralized SDN controller.
-The SDN controller uses northbound APIs to communicate with the upstream applications.
+The SDN controller uses **northbound APIs** to communicate with the upstream applications such as the controller using REST API.
 These APIs help network administrators shape traffic and deploy services.
-The SDN controller also uses southbound APIs to define the behavior of the data planes on downstream switches and routers.
+The SDN controller also uses **southbound APIs** to communications between the controller and the network devices it controls.
 OpenFlow is the original and widely implemented southbound API.

-The figure illustrates the complete SDN framework.
-The figure has three sections: the application layer, control plane and data plane.
-At the application layer, there are business applications, cloud orchestration, and SDN applications.
-At the control plane, there is the SDN controller.
-The SDN controller is providing routing, traffic engineering and mobility.
-Between the application layer and the control are arrows indicating the Northbound APIs used to communicate between the SDN and applications.
-The data plane has a hub and spoke topology of eight routers and switches.
-Between the control plane and the data plane is an arrow indicating the Southbound APIs used between the SDN and the routers and switches.
+***SDN Architecture***
+Application Layer:
+Contains scripts/applications that tell the SDN controller what network behaviors are desired.
+Control Layer:
+Contains the SDN controller that receives and processes instructions from the application layer.
+Infrastructure Layer:
+Contains the network devices that are responsible for forwarding messages across the network

+***SD-Access***
+● Cisco SD-Access is Cisco’s SDN solution for automating campus LANs.
+→ACI (Application Centric Infrastructure) is their SDN solution for automating data center networks.
+→SD-WAN is their SDN solution for automating WANs.
+● Cisco DNA (Digital Network Architecture) Center is the controller at the center of SD-Access.

 ## SDN Controllers
 The SDN controller defines the data flows between the centralized control plane and the data planes on individual routers and switches.